What is functional medicine?

 Has the doctor worked with my specific condition?

-Dr. den Boer and Dr. Stacey have a broad level of experience working with injuries, allergies, disorders, diseases and cancer of all kinds.
+Our doctors have a broad level of experience working with injuries, allergies, disorders, diseases and cancer of all kinds.
 They specialize in unique and complex cases as well as patients who just want to feel better overall.
-If you would like to have direct communication with a DBC doctor regarding their confidence in addressing your concerns, please consider an email consult to hear from them directly regarding your specific condition.
+If you would like to have direct communication with a DBC doctor regarding their confidence in addressing your concerns, please contact our office and speak to one of our New Patient Advocates.